nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![IngredientListCommandScreenshot](images/IngredientListCommandScreenshot.png)

-Figure x.
+Figure 8.
 A screenshot showing the outcome of an `i-list` command

 #### 2.5 Finding ingredients by keywords : `i-find`
 Finds all ingredients that contain the KEYWORD(s) in their names.